ST4G3-IT/.github/profile/README.md

 ## Hi there 👋
-ST4G3.fr will disapear, LWS is a shame.
+ST4G3.fr will disappear, LWS is a shame.
 Going to OVH VPS.
 Stonk 🧙
 <!--

 **Here are some ideas to get you started:**